RakibHasan106/bibliosmia_2/README.md

 DB_PASSWORD=
 ```

-Now if you want to recreate the databases Do the Following.
+Now if you want to recreate the databases, follow from step 4️⃣.
 But if you don't want the hassle and happy to use my already created database, Go to step 7️⃣.

 ### 4️⃣ Create Database
 *	Go to localhost/phpmyadmin (make sure the apache and mysql servers are turned on in the xampp app).